 The caller added that his bank accounts and passport could be 'frozen’ and he could be imprisoned for five years, plus face court costs of £34,000 after claiming he was guilty of tax evasion for 2018/19.

-The scammers had made used of a technique called 'number spoofing' so that the call came from a number that matched HMRC, and is similar to another case loveMONEY investigated, where the victim was able to get his money back.
+The scammers used a technique called 'number spoofing' so that the call came from a number that matched HMRC, and is similar to another case loveMONEY investigated, where the victim was able to get his money back.

 He was then sent several documents allegedly from the Supreme Court and HMRC, detailing the violations and charges.